medtrailtech/will-sdk-for-signature-windows/README.md

 ---

 ## Documentation
-For further details on using the SDK see [https://developer-docs.wacom.com](https://developer-docs.wacom.com) Navigate to **WILL SDK for signature**
+For further details on using the Signature Library see [https://developer-docs.wacom.com](https://developer-docs.wacom.com) Navigate to **WILL SDK for signature**

 The API Reference is available directly in the downloaded SDK.